 The first step would be to apply via our online application form under the ‘Apply for a Dog’ section of our website.
 This form will ask for information regarding your family and your hopes and needs for an autism support dog.

-One we have received your application one of the team will call you to discuss it and you will be invited to attend a family interview and AAI therapy session.
+One we have received your application one of the team will call you to discuss it and you will be invited to attend a family interview and therapy session.
 This will be an opportunity for you to meet one or more of our trained autism support dogs so that you can see our programme in action and ask any questions you may have about the process.
 It will also give our team the chance to see how your child interacts with a therapy support dog to see if we feel it would be a beneficial programme for your family.
-A therapy session lasts approximately 30 minutes and costs £35.00 – this amount is taken off your deposit if you decide to go ahead with the programme.
+A therapy session lasts approximately 30 – 40 minutes and costs £50.00 (£75.00 if more than one child on the spectrum/with additional needs) – this amount is taken off the deposit if you decide to go ahead with the programme.

 When a decision is made on a dog that is the right match, your dog will enter their advanced level training which takes approximately 4 weeks.
 Towards the end of your dog’s residential training, parents will be invited for their Family Handler Training Day, where you will learn how to work with your dog and be demonstrated all of the games, activities and interventions of the programme.